luisfop/BlackWall/README.md

     yarn install

-To run the app execute the command line:
+To run the application execute the command line:

     npm run serve
     or